PRESS Bangor Daily News: Brewer Business’ Focus on Locally-Roasted Coffee Line a Lifesaver During the Pandemic

 “If we hadn’t diversified in 2019, I don’t know what would have happened,” Litteral said.
 “The pandemic made it very clear that we absolutely made the right choice.
 It certainly wasn’t easy, but we feel really fortunate.”

 2020 still came with its share of difficulties.
 This year, Litteral and Keegan chose to permanently close their Bar Harbor coffee house, citing a dramatic drop in customers.
 Litteral said that 80% of their customer base comes from cruise ships.
 No cruise ships visited Bar Harbor this summer.

 This year, they also transferred ownership of their Sunday River shop to the resort, which will now operate the business under a Coffee Hound license, something the pair hopes to replicate with any future Coffee Hound locations that might open.

-Litteral said she attributes much of her company’s success to the training she had and the connections she made with UpStart Maine, an organization that works with startup businesses in the Bangor area to help them develop.
+Litteral said she attributes much of her company’s success to the training she had and the connections she made with UpStart Maine.
+This organization works with startup businesses in the Bangor area to help them develop.
 UpStart this year named Coffee Hound the Bangor area’s most exciting startup for 2020.

 Litteral took part in the organization’s Top Gun program, a four-month business accelerator that pairs entrepreneurs with experienced business mentors.
 She also was a part of its Big Gig Pitch-Off program, along with six other Bangor-area businesses.